 CHILKOOT TRAIL REPORT

-Brown and black bears are encountered frequently along the trail.
-Stay on the trail and travel in groups, if possible.
-Use food storage lockers that are located at all of the designated camping areas.
+Brown and black bears are encountered frequently along the trail and can be active March through November.
+Travel in groups, if possible.
+Use food storage lockers that are located at all the designated camping areas.
 Do not cook or eat food near your campsite.
 Keep all scented items away from your tent site.
-Do not leave your pack unattended at any point along the trail Inspect your campsite when you are ready to leave camp to ensure that no garbage, food or personal belongings are left behind.
+Do not leave your pack unattended.
+Inspect your campsite when you are ready to leave to ensure that no garbage, food or personal belongings are left behind.
 Pack out all garbage.
 Do not place wrappers and trash in the wood stoves.

 BE PREPARED.
 NEVER TRAVEL ALONE.